haggen/wow/retail/Focused/README.md

 The MIT License © 2018 Arthur Corenzan

 This Add-on is not created by, affiliated with or sponsored by Blizzard Entertainment, Inc. or its affiliates.
-The World of Wacraft® and related logos are registered trademarks or trademarks of Blizzard Entertainment, Inc. in the United States and/or other countries.
+The World of Warcraft® and related logos are registered trademarks or trademarks of Blizzard Entertainment, Inc. in the United States and/or other countries.
 All rights reserved.